GlueOps/glueops-dev/docs/deploy-applications/hello-world.md

 Save the file and commit your changes.

-## Trigger the GitHub Action for Docker Image Publishing
+## Trigger GitHub Actions to Publish the Docker Image

 Create a pull request (PR) to trigger the GitHub Action you set up for publishing the Docker image based on the latest code changes.
 The platform will automatically spin up a new environment and deploy the application.